-- 1. The agency is willing to cooperate with the Department of Nursing to provide internships, teaching experiences, or advanced practice experiences for graduate students. - 2.
+- 1. The agency is willing to cooperate with the Department of Nursing to provide internships, teaching experiences or advanced practice experiences for graduate students. - 2.
 The agency is approved or accredited as is appropriate. - 3.
-The agency is willing to sign the WCU Department of Nursing Letter of Agreement. - 4.
-There is an affiliation contract with the facility.
+The agency is willing to sign the WCU Department of Nursing Letter of Agreement.